Azure/doAzureParallel/docs/README.md

 4. **Package Management** [(link)](./20-package-management.md)

-   Best practices for managing your R packages across your Azure pool
+   Best practices for managing your R packages in code.
+This includes installation at the cluster or job level as well as how to use different package providers.

 5. **Distributing your Data** [(link)](./21-distributing-data.md)